Logistic distribution: Probability density function

+Because this function can be expressed in terms of the square of the hyperbolic secant function "sech", it is sometimes referred to as the sech-square(d) distribution or hyperbolic secant square(d) distribution.
+This should not be confused with the hyperbolic secant distribution.

 Quantile function

 The inverse cumulative distribution function (quantile function) of the logistic distribution is a generalization of the logit function.
 Its derivative is called the quantile density function.
 They are defined as follows:

 Alternative parameterization

 An alternative parameterization of the logistic distribution can be derived by expressing the scale parameter, $s$, in terms of the standard deviation, $\sigma$, using the substitution $s\,=\,q\,\sigma$, where $q\,=\,\sqrt{3}/{\pi}\,=\,0.551328895\ldots$.
 The alternative forms of the above functions are reasonably straightforward.

 Applications

 The logistic distribution—and the S-shaped pattern of its cumulative distribution function (the logistic function) and quantile function (the logit function)—have been extensively used in many different areas.

 Logistic regression

 One of the most common applications is in logistic regression, which is used for modeling categorical dependent variables (e.g., yes-no choices or a choice of 3 or 4 possibilities), much as standard linear regression is used for modeling continuous variables (e.g., income or population).
 Specifically, logistic regression models can be phrased as latent variable models with error variables following a logistic distribution.
 This phrasing is common in the theory of discrete choice models, where the logistic distribution plays the same role in logistic regression as the normal distribution does in probit regression.
 Indeed, the logistic and normal distributions have a quite similar shape.
 However, the logistic distribution has heavier tails, which often increases the robustness of analyses based on it compared with using the normal distribution.